nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Classification:** `Weight Loss`
 **Composition:** `70% Fat` `10% Carbohydrates` `20% Proteins`

-#### A4.2 High-Protein Ketogenic Diet
+#### A1.2 High-Protein Ketogenic Diet

 The High-Protein Ketogenic Diet is a variation of the Ketogenic Diet (high-fat, low-carb) which increases the protein intake.
 This variation is designed to help athletes and bodybuilders maintain their muscle mass whilst burning fat.

 **Classification:** `Weight Loss`
-**Composition:** `60% Fat` `35% Carbohydrates` `5% Proteins`
+**Composition:** `60% Fat` `5% Carbohydrates` `35% Proteins`

-#### A4.3 High Carb Bulking Diet

-The goal for bodybuilders is to increase muscle mass.
-Consume high-quality, nutrient-dense carbs when the body needs them most, around workouts.
-The hyperenergetic diet plan recommends consuming starchy food during and after workouts, and less starchy content on off-hours.
+#### A1.3 Balanced Plan For Weight Gain

+This plan is aimed at individuals who are intending to gain healthy weight in a balanced manner.
+Some exercise coupled with this diet plan will allow individuals to gain some muscle steadily.

 **Classification:** `Weight Gain`
+**Composition:** `30% Fat` `35% Carbohydrates` `35% Proteins`

+#### A1.4 Clean Bulk

+The clean bulk is a process which bodybuilders use to gain lean muscle mass.
+The clean bulk emphasizes consuming healthy whole foods as compared to eating sugary and processed foods to hit the calorie intake.

+**Classification:** `Weight Gain`
+**Composition:** `30% Fat` `30% Carbohydrates` `40% Proteins`

+#### A1.5 High Carbohydrates Bulk

+This plan is intended for athletes who are involved in high intensity sports which require high energy consumption.
+As such, this plan prescribes a higher amount of carbohydrates to offset this need whilst ensuring the protein intake is enough to promote muscle growth and in turn, healthy weight gain.

+**Classification:** `Weight Gain`
 **Composition:** `15% Fat` `55% Carbohydrates` `30% Proteins`

-#### A4.4 Balanced Plan
+#### A1.6 Balanced Plan

 The perfect ying-yang.
 Eat healthy food and complete the calorie goal.
 Eat lots of fruits and vegetables, and base meals on higher fiber starchy carbohydrates.